LivePersonInc/developer-center/pages/Documents/ConversationalAI/Tutorials&Guides/BotGroups&OtherTechniques/bot-groups-collaboration.md

     <img class="fancyimage" style="width:350px" src="img/ConvoBuilder/advtutorial/bot_order.png">
     <img class="fancyimage" style="width:350px" src="img/ConvoBuilder/advtutorial/bot_smalltalk.png">

     With our bots now properly split up and working in tandem to handle a users needs, there are additional improvements and best practices that we can implement to ensure proper handling and understanding of our users intents.

+### What's next?

+Continue on to the [next tutorial](tutorials-guides-bot-groups-other-techniques-complex-conditions.html) in the series.